Whether you're the last of the beginners or a fan of gyms or weights for centuries, you certainly have bad training habits.

 Mistake #3: Do hours of cardio

-Maybe you've been told or told that you need to spend a lot of time on a treadmill or an elliptical to lose weight.
-You may have even skipped the dumbbells, pull-up bar, or resistance bands to focus on your fat loss first.
+Maybe you've convinced yourself or been convinced that you need to spend an inordinate amount of time on a treadmill or a elliptical to lose weight.
+You may have even left the dumbbells, pull-up bar or elastic bands behind to focus on your fat loss first.

 It's not what you do best.